 The basic garment in Shang Dynasty times was a lapped robe with contrasting borders, belted with a broad sash.
 Nobles also wore full underskirts beneath their robes and had fancy brocade panels hanging down from their sashes in front.
 As a commanding general, Fu Hao would have also been equipped with armor, a helmet with pheasant feathers, and a ceremonial battle axe with a silk banner.
 The pieces we suggest, from left to right:

-1. Underskirt.
-We chose a Thai silk wrap skirt because the geometric pattern is reminiscent of Shang weaving.
+1. Thai silk wrap skirt.
+We chose this skirt from Thai Craft Warehouse because the pattern is reminiscent of Shang weaving.
 Not a lot of this will show, though, so you can certainly get away with something more basic.

-2. Black brocade robe with dragon and phoenix motif.
-Also available here.
-This robe is probably a bit fancy for the period, but we like it because of the phoenix and dragon.
+2. Black brocade robe with dragon and phoenix motif plus four yards of jacquard ribbon.
+The robe is probably a bit fancy for the period, but we like it because of the phoenix and dragon.
 These imperial symbols date right back to Shang times, and in fact, Fu Hao’s tomb contained an exquisite carved jade phoenix (main illustration above).
-To add the contrasting borders, get four yards of jacquard ribbon and temporarily attach it with Res-Q tape.
+Temporarily attach the jacquard trim with Res-Q tape to create the contrasting borders.

-3. Lacquered armor.
-Fu Hao’s body armor was probably made of small squares of lacquered leather.
-If you’re hardcore you’ll of course want to get right to work sewing dozens of little pieces of leather together.
-We suggest a much quicker route that is completely inauthentic but good enough for Halloween: just spray paint a piece of quilting.
-A bassinet pad is the right size for body armor and it’s already nicely finished all around the edges.
-Apply a couple of coats of Rust-Oleum Lacquer Chinese Red spray paint, and voilĂ , you have a piece of lacquered armor.
+3. Lacquered lamellar armor: bassinet pad plus Rust-Oleum Lacquer Chinese Red spray paint.
+Fu Hao’s body armor was probably made of small squares of lacquered leather, and if you’re hardcore you’ll of course want to get right to work sewing dozens of little pieces of leather together.
+But spray painting a piece of quilting is a heck of a lot easier, and good enough for Halloween.
 (You might want to use a black marker pen to highlight the lines in the quilting to give it more of that lamellar look.)
 If you make two pads you can have front and back armor, and then pin on a couple of short pieces of ribbon as shoulder straps.
 Then wrap a black sash (#4) around your waist and cinch it tight.

-4. Sashes.
-You’ll need a total of three sashes for your costume.
-This red jacquard pattern silk scarf is for the fancy panel that hangs down in front of your robe.
+4. Three sashes: one red paisley, one solid black, and one solid red.
+The paisley is for the fancy panel that hangs down in front of your robe.
 Just fold it into a narrow band and suspend it from your waist underneath your armor.
-The black pashmina scarf is to cinch around your waist over the armor.
-The red pashmina scarf is to tie around your axe (#5) as a banner.
+The solid black is to cinch around your waist over the armor.
+The solid red is to tie around your axe (#5) as a banner.

 6. General’s helmet with pheasant feathers.
 Start with a bronze costume helmet.
 This one is made of flimsy latex, which is good because you need to cut off the nose piece and the cheek pieces.
 Then get a small brass flange like the kind that’s used in table lamps (available online or in your local hardware store).
 Glue the flange to the top of the helmet with some seriously powerful adhesive like Gem-Tac.
 Finally, insert a couple of pheasant feathers into the flange and secure with more glue.